tbates/tbates.github.io/_posts/2000-11-23-base-What_you_want_is_what_you_get.markdown

 ### More complex ( and realistic) models...

-This, more complex model is typical of what is needed for research:
+This, more complex model is typical of real research (modified from Duncan, Haller, and Portes, 1968):

 <img src="/media/umxFixed/Duncan.png" alt="Duncan SEM model">

 <!-- https://github.com/robwierzbowski/jekyll-picture-tag -->

 How would we state the claims of this model, and what do we expect an intelligent assistant to take taken for granted?